 But God didn’t appreciate idol worship then, and He doesn’t appreciate it now.
 When Amaziah turned to idols, God sent the man of God to warn him, but he didn’t listen.
 Today, Christians need to search our hearts and lives for places God might be warning us about things in our own lives that have taken on a worship-type quality.
 Listening and repenting is our only course of action because the alternative, just like Amaziah’s story illustrates, could just be our own downfall and eventual apostasy.

 The Bible says Amaziah did what is right in the sight of God, but not with his whole heart.
 Our only hope in these last days to come is to “lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith (Hebrews 12:1-2).
 We must turn to God with our whole hearts and worship God alone, for He is worthy.

 Idolatry has consequences.
 Check out 9 Reasons God Doesn’t Hear Our Prayers.
-Don’t forget to subscribe to the mailing list on the upper right corner (or at the bottom on a phone).
+Don’t forget to subscribe to the mailing list in the upper right corner (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read my blogs out loud.
-I also have a separate playlist of hymns from our talented, anointed 16-year-old-worship leader Hannah.
+I also have a separate playlist of hymns from our talented worship leader Hannah.